kzebibi/Text-Summarizer/README.md

-## Text Summarizer: Using BERT-large-CNN for Text Summarization
+## Text Summarizer: Using facebook/bart-large-cnn for Text Summarization

-This project implements a text summarizer using Facebook's powerful BERT-large-CNN model in a PyTorch framework.
+This project implements a text summarizer using Facebook's powerful BART-large-CNN model in a PyTorch framework.
 The project focuses on providing an efficient and effective solution for summarizing textual content.

 ### Features

-- **BERT-large-CNN model:** Utilizes the advanced BERT-large-CNN model for accurate summarization.
+- **Facebook/bart-large-cnn model:** Utilizes the advanced BART-large-CNN model for accurate summarization.
 - **PyTorch framework:** Leverages the flexibility and efficiency of the PyTorch library.
 - **Modular structure:** Organized into distinct pipelines for data ingestion, validation, transformation, training, and evaluation.
 - **Web application:** Provides a user-friendly web interface for text summarization.